csr632/react-svs/README.md

 ## How to use

-Generally, to use React-Svs, you need to:
+Generally, to use react-svs, you need to:

 1. `npm install --save react-svs`